 - Take a day trip to check out the Las Dalias Hippy Market at San Carlos and the flea markets of Es Canar

-4. Playa d’en Bossa – where to stay in Ibiza for nightlife
+4. Playa d’en Bossa – where to stay in Ibiza for partying

 Of course, we cannot talk about Ibiza without mentioning its trademark crazy nightlife with some of the best parties in Europe.
 Playa d’en Bossa (or en Bossa Ibiza) is the island’s nightlife capital, and for good reason.
 Most of the beach bars and clubs are located here, and it’s just a 5-minute drive south of Ibiza Town.
 On top of that, it is also where the longest stretch of white sand beach can be seen.